Mirantis/openstack-refapp/README.rst

 Need a reference application which is:
 - as minimal as possible re consumed resources
-- touches as much of cloud services while created or used
+- involves many cloud services while created or used
 - can be used in validation of user workloads surviving cloud LCM operations (update, upgrade)
 - allows for automation (has an API to work with from tests/scripts)